 Historical Context

 The kilogram was established as part of the metric system during the French Revolution in the late 18th century.
-The initial definition was based on the mass of one liter of water at its maximum density.
+So the initial definition was based on the mass of one liter of water at its maximum density.
 The creation of the International Prototype Kilogram (IPK) in 1889 provided a physical standard for the unit.
 The recent redefinition based on the Planck constant marks a significant advancement in ensuring the kilogram’s stability and universality.

 The Importance of Precision